-The mission of the University of the Rockies CARE (Communication, Assessment, Response and Evaluation) Team is awareness and proactive intervention of issues relating to the safety, physical and mental health, and well-being of its online and Denver Instructional Site communities.
+The mission of the University of the Rockies CARE (Communication, Assessment, Response and Evaluation) Team is awareness and proactive intervention of issues relating to the safety, physical and mental health, and well-being of its online and Denver Campus communities

 The CARE Team has adopted a caring and confidential program of identification, intervention, and response in order to provide students and staff with the greatest opportunity for success and the University community with the greatest level of protection.

 - To receive and gather information regarding potentially harmful or disruptive behavior with regard to safety and rights of others and to minimize the disruption to the University community.

 - To collaboratively recommend preventative and purposeful individualized interventions to ensure a safe environment where learning, personal growth, and professional development can occur.

 - To follow up to determine if further intervention is needed, evaluate effectiveness of intervention strategies, and make further recommendations as warranted.

 What types of behavior should be referred to the CARE Team?

 Please refer only serious concerns regarding online or campus student behavior that indicate the student may harm him/herself or others in the community but not immediate emergencies or life-threatening situations.

 Note: For all immediate emergencies, including the following, PLEASE CALL 911 IMMEDIATELY:

 - A current danger to life or property